 Although it can seem a bit misleading at first, breaking up the workday with times of fun actually can result in more productive outcomes for companies of all stripes.

-While the doom-and-gloom low morale stats at the top of this post can seem like a bummer, the flipside is sweeter: a more engaged team with higher morale leads to higher productivity.
+While the doom-and-gloom low morale stats at the top of this post can seem like a bummer, the flip side is sweeter: a more engaged team with higher morale leads to higher productivity.

-Here’s more science backing up this culture-building strategy:
+Here’s more science backing up this culture-building strategy: happy workers are 13% more productive than unhappy workers.

 That means individuals are more productive at their own work when they’re happier, and the effects compound at the team and office level.